HsiangHung/Machine_Learning_Note/Classification/Support Vector Machine/README.md

 Therefore, they perform better most of the time.
 Therefore, SVM is `less biased by outliers`, and less sensitive to overfitting [[GeeksForGeeks]][Advantages and Disadvantages of different Classification Models].

 Kernel SVM is particularly useful when the data is not linearly separable.
-Therefore, we take our non – linearly separable dataset, map it to a higher dimension, get a linearly separable dataset, invoke SVM classifier, build a decision boundary for the data [[GeeksForGeeks]][Advantages and Disadvantages of different Classification Models].
+Therefore, we take our non–linearly separable dataset, map it to a higher dimension, get a linearly separable dataset, invoke SVM classifier, build a decision boundary for the data [[GeeksForGeeks]][Advantages and Disadvantages of different Classification Models].

 ## 2. Cost Function